Room Selection Process: March 14-31, 2022

-During the online Room Self-selection Process you will choose your residence hall and room.
+During the online Room Selection Process you will choose your residence hall and room.
 Read below for step-by-step directions, and view this video before or while you select your space.

-If you have matched yourself with a roommate, only one of you will need to participate in the room selection process.
+If you have matched yourself with one or more roommates, only one of you will need to participate in the room selection process.
 The person with the earliest designated room selection time will select the space, and will be able to assign everyone in the roommate group.
-Remember that you must be officially matched up with your roommate/s to be able to select their space.
-Please match up (in MyCollegeRoomie) at least 48 hours prior to room self-selection.
+Remember that you must be officially matched up with your roommate/s to be able to select their space (being "friends" is not officially matched up).
+Please match up (in MyCollegeRoomie) by March 10, 2022.

 - If I am matched with a roommate, will I only see rooms where 2 spaces are available?
 Yes, you will only see spaces that accommodate the amount of people in your group.